skycoin/dmsg/cmd/dmsg-server/README.md

 ## Endpoints

-There is only one endpoint on port `:8082`. `:8082` is the deafalut port for the heetpserver and can be changed with the flag `-p`.
+There is only one endpoint on port `:8082`. `:8082` is the default port for the httpserver and can be changed with the flag `-p`.

 ### GET Entry